cs2103jan2015-w13-3j/main/README.md

 # JustU
 A text command oriented Task Manger application.
-This application supports the creating and manipulate different types of tasks such as deadlines, events and floating tasks.
+This application supports the creating and manipulating different types of tasks such as deadlines, events and floating tasks.
 There are also other useful features and advanced functionalities.
 See in-app help guide for more info.

 ### Requirements
 - Windows/Linux/MacOS 32-bit or 64-bit